 The most common feature of sex addiction is a vicious circle of hypersexuality and low self-esteem.
 Even though sex can provide short-term relief, the damage to a person’s mental health usually increases and worsens over time.

-A person does not have to have extreme or “strange” sexual behaviors to become addicted.
+A person does not have to have extreme or “strange” and compulsive sexual behaviors to become addicted.
 They just can’t stop even though they know that their actions will cause harm.

 There can be Risk Indeed if You Don’t Pay Attention